PharmCat/ClinicalTrialUtilities.jl/README.md

   * ctMeansPower
   * ctMeansPowerFS

-### Usage
+### <a name="Usage">Usage</a>

 **NB!
 Hypothesis types:**

-- ea - Equality: two-sided;
+- :ea - Equality: two-sided;
-- ei - Equivalencens: two one-sided hypothesis;
+- :ei - Equivalencens: two one-sided hypothesis;
-- ns - Non-Inferiority / Superiority: one-sided hypothesis, for some cases you should use two-sided hypothesis for  Non-Inferiority/Superiority, you can use alpha/2 for this;
+- :ns - Non-Inferiority / Superiority: one-sided hypothesis, for some cases you should use two-sided hypothesis for  Non-Inferiority/Superiority, you can use alpha/2 for this;

 ### <a name="descriptives">descriptives</a>

+Descriptive statistics.

 ```
 descriptives(data::DataFrame; sort = NaN, vars = NaN, stats = [:n, :mean, :sd, :sem, :uq, :median, :lq])::DataFrame
 ```

 ### <a name="ctSampleN">ctSampleN</a>

+Sample size estimation for clinical trial.

 ```
 ctSampleN(;param=:notdef, type=:notdef, group=:notdef, alpha=0.05, beta=0.2, diff=0, sd=0, a=0, b=0, k=1, logdiff=false, out=:num)